 Red Bull Motorsports

-But the best way to understand a once-in-a-generation talent like this is to hear from those who know him best: his family, his team-mates, his coaches.
-These, combined with F1 experts including David Coulthard and Jess McFadyen, provide expert insight and personal stories about the life of Max Verstappen on the latest episode of Red Bull’s Beyond the Ordinary podcast, Becoming Max Verstappen, which explores how the driver arrived where he is, and where he’s heading next.
+The best way to understand his journey from talented young driver to F1 star is to hear from those who know him best: his family, his team-mates, his coaches.
+These, combined with F1 experts including David Coulthard and Jess McFadyen, provide expert insight and personal stories about the life of Max Verstappen on the latest episode of Beyond the Ordinary, Becoming Max Verstappen, which explores how the driver arrived where he is, and where he’s heading next.

 The podcast unveils some surprising and little-known facts about the world champion contender.
 Here, we reveal just a few of the most intriguing: